Alonso-del-Arte/algebraic-integer-calculator/Basics.md

 is an algebraic integer with norm 12 and minimal polynomial $x^3 - x^2 - 6x -
 12$.

 I haven't yet figured out the requirements on such fractions.
-From what I gather so far, the non-integral fractions must have denominators congruent to $\pm 1
-\bmod 9$, which suggests that (FINISH WRITING)
+(FINISH WRITING)

 Denominators $2$ and $6$ are also possible, these may occur when $d$ is cubefree but not squarefree.